Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 In addition, Epidiolex can interact with certain supplements, such as St. John’s wort and caffeine.

 This medication can also interact with alcohol.
-For more information, see the “Epidiolex and alcohol” section below.
+For more information, see the “Epidiolex and alcohol” section.

 Before you start taking Epidiolex, tell your doctor about any supplements that you take.
-They will let you know if your supplements are safe to take with this medication.
+They will let you know whether your supplements are safe to take with this medication.

 Warnings